rxtender/user-manual/docs/get_started.md

 }
 ```

-You can see here that 2 stream arguments are provided to rxtender: es2015.stream
-and es2015_rxjs.stream.
-The first one generates generic es2015 stream bindings
-while the second one generates constructor functions for RxJS
-Observables (The createCounterObservable function that we used to create the
-stream).
+The stream argument provided to rxtender generates an es2015 rxjs router
+function.
+Since we use a TCP connection, and TCP is a stream protocol, we need
+some framing to encapsulate each item of the stream.
+Here we use new lines
+framing, as specified with the framing argument.
+With the serialization argument
+we asked rxtender to generate json serialization of all structs defined in the
+IDL.
 To generate the code, install npm dependencies and run rxtender:

 ```shell
 npm install